 Skip to main content

-AcornOps deployment has two independent steps: deploy the central platform, then connect each workload cluster with the k8s agent.
+AcornOps deployment has two independent steps: deploy the central platform, then connect each Kubernetes cluster or Linux VM with an outbound agent.

 Kubernetes